Fair chase: Theodore Roosevelt

-The history of the teddy bear has a close connection to fair chase.
-During his presidency in 1902, Roosevelt was in Mississippi to settle a border dispute.
+The history of the teddy bear has a noteworthy role in the modern history of the fair chase principle.
+During his presidency in 1902, Theodore Roosevelt was in Mississippi to settle a border dispute.
 His hosts knew Roosevelt was an avid hunter and arranged for a black bear hunt for the president.
 In the thick brush swamps of Mississippi it was a common practice of the day to hunt bears with hounds.
 Out of concern for the president's safety, the guides insisted that he stay in camp until a bear was brought to bay by the hounds, and subsequently a small bear was caught and tied to a tree.
 When Roosevelt arrived at the scene he refused to shoot the defenseless animal.

 Being omitted from the chase was unsettling to Roosevelt, who prided himself in living the hardy life of an outdoorsman—the harder the hunt the better—and he did not earn this bear though a fair pursuit.
 Political cartoonist Clifford Berryman immediately drew a cartoon depicting Roosevelt refusing to shoot the restrained bear.
 The story made national headlines and a shopkeeper, Morris Michtom in Brooklyn, New York, had his wife sew a stuffed bear to sell in his store.
 He wrote Roosevelt asking permission to call the child's toy "Teddy's Bear", and he consented.